mexican-wolf-trance/project2/README.md

 Finally, for the jplRoute, if you would like to see the profile of a user, type:

 ### /jpl/profile/(username)
-And that will bring up their informaion
+And that will bring up their information

 ## The mongoRoute

 ### These routes are exactly the same as the ones above with a few additions..

-Firstly, be sure to replace 'jpl' with 'mongo' when typing in the route
+Firstly, be sure to replace 'jpl' with 'mongo' when typing in the route (and that they're also GET)

 Secondly, since we can manipulte the data on our own server, there are some addition functions